 Like Justice Kennedy writing for the Court in Lawrence, Judge Fahey explained in his concurrence in Matter of Nonhuman Rights Project, Inc. v.
 Lavery, 31 N.Y.3d 1054 (2018) that courts must frame the threshold question in these cases carefully if they are to resolve them in a way that does justice to the importance of the values they invoke and the concerns they present.
 Unfortunately, thus far, the courts have not asked, as they should, whether the subject of the petition has a liberty interest that habeas must protect, but, formalistically, whether the subject is a person.
 "The better approach," as Justice Fahey notes, "is to ask not whether a chimpanzee fits the definition of a person..., but instead whether he or she has the right to liberty protected by habeas corpus."
-Id. at 1057.
-By focusing instead on whether an animal can be considered a person-a question that itself is more complex than a superficial first instinct may suggest-the courts have evaded the more fundamental question of whether an intelligent, self-aware, social creature such as Happy has a liberty interest that the common law of habeas is capacious enough to protect.
+Id. at 1057 (Fahey, J., concurring).
+By focusing instead on whether a nonhuman animal can be considered a person-a question that itself is more complex than a superficial first instinct may suggest-the courts have evaded the more fundamental question of whether intelligent, self-aware, social creatures such as Amahle, Nolwazi, and Mabu have a liberty interest that the common law of habeas is capacious enough to protect.
 "Does an intelligent nonhuman animal who thinks and plans and appreciates life as human beings do have the right to the protection of the law against arbitrary cruelties and enforced detentions visited on him or her?
 This is not merely a definitional question, but a deep dilemma of ethics and policy that demands our attention."
 Id. at 1058.

 The courts' failure to address that central question is reminiscent of the Supreme Court's error in cases such as Hardwick when it focused on the identity of the plaintiff rather than the nature of the interest asserted.
 In Hardwick, the Court was presented with a claim that laws criminalizing same-sex intimacy violated the fundamental right to privacy.
 478 U.S. at 188.
 Addressing that claim on its merits would have required a careful consideration of whether gay people have a protected privacy interest in consensual adult relationships, as the Court subsequently undertook in Lawrence.
 Instead, the Court dismissed the plaintiff's claim out of hand, ruling that because of its novelty-and because of plaintiff's stigmatized identity-the very assertion of such a claim was definitionally preposterous, or, in the Court's words, "facetious."
 478 U.S. at 194.
-In effect, the Court held that because the plaintiff in Hardwick is gay, his assertion of a right to privacy in intimate relationships warranted no consideration.1
+In effect, the Court held that because the plaintiff in Hardwick is gay, his assertion of a right to privacy in intimate relationships warranted no consideration.

 1 The Supreme Court initially adopted a similarly dismissive and cursory response to the claims of same-sex couples seeking the freedom to marry.
 In Baker v.
 Nelson, 490 U.S. 810 (1972), the Court dismissed a petition by a gay male couple seeking review of the Minnesota Supreme Court's denial of their right to marry with a single sentence, summarily concluding: "The appeal is dismissed for want of a substantial federal question."
-Forty-three years later, the Supreme Court belatedly recognized that, to the contrary, same-sex couples have the same constitutionally protected freedom to marry as different-sex couples.
-Obergefell v.
-Hodges, 135 S. Ct.
-2584 (2015).
+Forty-three years later, the Supreme Court belatedly recognized that, to the contrary,